 Bosch Sensortec products are developed for the consumer goods industry.
 They may only be used within the parameters of this product data sheet.
-They are not fit for use in life-sustaining or security sensitive systems.
-Security sensitive systems are those for which a malfunction is expected to lead to bodily harm or significant property damage.
-In addition, they are not fit for use in products which interact with motor vehicle systems.
+They are not fit for use in life-sustaining or safety-critical systems.
+Safety-critical systems are those for which a malfunction is expected to lead to bodily harm, death or severe property damage.
+In addition, they shall not be used directly or indirectly for military purposes (including but not limited to nuclear, chemical or biological proliferation of weapons or development of missile technology), nuclear power, deep sea or space applications (including but not limited to satellite technology).

-The resale and/or use of products are at the purchaser's own risk and his own responsibility.
-The examination of fitness for the intended use is the sole responsibility of the Purchaser.
+The resale and/or use of Bosch Sensortec products are at the purchaser's own risk and his own responsibility.
+The examination of fitness for the intended use is the sole responsibility of the purchaser.